 - 1 teaspoon dried parsley

-- 1/2 teaspoon dried basil
+- ½ teaspoon dried basil

-In a soup pot, over medium-high heat, brown the ground beef, onion, garlic, and salt until no longer pink.
-Break up meat in crumbles as it cooks.Drain and return to the soup pot.
+- In a soup pot, over medium-high heat, brown the ground beef, onion, garlic, and salt until no longer pink.
+Break up meat in crumbles as it cooks.Drain the excess grease.

-Add chopped potatoes, beef broth, tomato soup, diced tomatoes, frozen vegetables, Worcestershire sauce, and the seasonings.
+- Add chopped potatoes, beef broth, tomato soup, diced tomatoes, frozen vegetables, Worcestershire sauce, and the seasonings.
 Stir to combine.
 Bring to a boil.
 Once boiling, cover with a lid and reduce hear to medium-low.
 Let simmer for at least 30 minutes for the flavors to combine and the soup to become thicker.